Complete Guide to Estate and Gift Taxation

 After reading Chapter 15, participants will be able to:

 1. Identify reasons why a business interest must be valued in an estate that is subject to federal estate tax, specify factors used to determine the net value of a business under the regulations, and recall the valuation factors in R.R.
-59-60 noting their impact.
+59-60 specifying their impact.

 2. Determine how tangible assets are normally valued identifying those assets whose valuation is based on values other than book value, and specify the steps in R.R.
-68-609’s valuation formula for intangible assets noting the effect such amount can have on the total value of a business.
+68-609’s valuation formula for intangible assets specifying the effect such amount can have on the total value of a business.

 3. Identify special business valuation issues including redemptions under §303 by: